jxmot/zipremote/README.md

 #### Run!

-At a command line run this - `php ./test_zipremote.php`
+At a local command line run this from within the `client` folder - `php ./test_zipremote.php`

 ## Preparation